 Osteopathic Medicine is a complete, holistic branch of medicine founded by an American physician, Andrew Taylor Still, practicing in Missouri in the late 1800s.

-• Attend four-year Osteopathic medical schools which require the same pre-requisites as conventional Andrew_stillfemureditmedical schools.
+- Attend four-year Osteopathic medical schools which require the same pre-requisites as conventional medical schools.

 All Osteopathic Physicians receive training in Osteopathic Philosophy and Osteopathic Manipulative Medicine (OMM), which is a holistic approach to patient care involving hands-on diagnosis and treatment using a gentle form of medical bodywork.